 This will permit you to return easily to that directory listing for future proofreading exercises, by selecting the bookmark from the "Bookmarks" menu, instead of having to use steps 2 and 3, above.

 Internet Explorer on Windows and Safari on Macintosh are integrated with those operating systems in ways that make the approach of steps 6 and 7 awkward, at best.
-That is why in step 1 we suggested using FireFox for routine proofreading.
+That is why in step 1 we suggested using FireFox or Chrome for routine proofreading.

 The first time you upload files to people2, you should look at them with your browser, to confirm that they are intact.
 Be sure to look at a web page that contains an image that is yours, and be sure to scroll all the way down to the bottom of the web page; if both HTML and image files uploaded correctly, it is very likely that all files uploaded correctly.